vijpandaturtle/map-my-world/README.md

-# Home service Robot Project
+# SLAM : Map My World Project

 In this project, I build a home service robot using a turtlebot that autonomously navigate to transport objects from one location to another.